 Emergency Management Forum Focuses on NFPA 1600

-The Emergency Management Forum has hosted two webinars on NFPA 1600 with Technical Committee Chair, Donald L. Schmidt, ARM, CBCP, CBCLA, CEM as the presenter.
+The Emergency Management Forum has hosted two webinars on NFPA 1600 with Technical Committee Chair, Donald L. Schmidt, ARM, CBCP, MCP, CBCLA, CEM as the presenter.
 The first presentation and interactive discussion was held on February 25, 2009.
 It discussed the 2010 edition of NFPA 1600.
 A second forum was held on March 28, 2012 to review the 2013 edition.
-Webinars are available for viewing and listening from the Emergency Management Forum's website.
+Webinars are available for viewing and listening from the University of Delaware Disaster Research Center's website.